adityashrm21/exploratory_data_analysis/wrangling/joins_cheatsheet.md

 This is the most general form of join that contains all the information from both the tables.
 We have all rows of `x = bands` plus a new row from `y = labels`.
 We have all variables from `x = bands` and all variables from `y = labels`.
 The corresponding cell entries which are solely derived from one table or the other is filled with `NA`s for the variables found only in the other table.

-*Open a github issue or a pull request if you want some additions to this cheatsheet.
-Let's make it an awesome resource to learn joins!*
+*Open a github issue or a pull request if you want some additions to this cheatsheet or the repo.
+Let's make it an awesome resource to learn EDA!*